 };

-Moving from Jekyll’s _posts and collections/_portfolio to Astro’s src/content/ structure:
+Moving from Jekyll’s _posts and collections to Astro’s src/content/ was straightforward:

 collections/